Organ meats used to be a common food in mainstream U.S. diets.

 Eating organ meats has several benefits:

-- Excellent source of iron: Meat contains heme iron, which is highly bioavailable, so it's better absorbed by the body than non-heme iron from plant foods (3, 4).
+- Excellent source of iron: Meat contains heme iron, which is highly bioavailable, so it’s more easily absorbed by the body than non-heme iron from plant foods (

-- Great source of choline: Organ meats are among the world's best sources of choline, which is an essential nutrient for brain, muscle and liver health that many people don't get enough of (11, 12).
+- Great source of choline: Organ meats such as liver are among the world’s best sources of choline, which is an essential nutrient for brain, muscle and liver health that many people don’t get enough of (

-- Cheaper cuts and reduced waste: Organ meats are not a popular cut of meat, so you can often get them at a cheap price.
+- Less expensive cuts and reduced waste: Organ meats can often be found at a bargain price.
 Eating these parts of the animal also reduces food waste.

-Organ meats are rich in cholesterol, regardless of the animal source.
+Organ meats are high in cholesterol, regardless of the animal source.

 Many associate cholesterol with clogged arteries, medication and heart disease.

-One recent analysis looked at 40 prospective studies on dietary cholesterol consumption and health risk.
-It concluded that dietary cholesterol was not significantly linked to either heart disease or stroke in healthy adults (20).
+One analysis looked at 40 prospective studies on dietary cholesterol consumption and health risk.
+It concluded that dietary cholesterol was not significantly linked to either heart disease or stroke in healthy adults (

-Nevertheless, there seems to be a subgroup of individuals — about 30% of the population — that's sensitive to dietary cholesterol.
-For these people, consuming cholesterol-rich foods may cause an increase in total cholesterol (19, 21).
+Plus, there seems to be a subgroup of individuals — about 1 in 4 people — that’s sensitive to dietary cholesterol.
+For these people, consuming cholesterol-rich foods may cause an increase in total cholesterol (

 There are not many drawbacks to incorporating organ meats into your diet.